List of banks in Cambodia

 This is a list of banks in Cambodia.

 As of 31 July 2020, there were 51 commercial banks, 14 specialized banks, 75 microfinance institutions, 7 microfinance deposit-taking institutions, 6 representative offices, and 15 leasing companies in Cambodia.

 As of 30 September 2021, there were 54 commercial banks, 10 specialized banks, 79 microfinance institutions, 6 microfinance deposit-taking institutions, 6 representative offices, and 17 financial leasing companies in Cambodia.

-As of June 20, 2022, National Bank of Cambodia here are 58 commercial banks in Cambodia.
+As of 20 June 2022, according to the National Bank of Cambodia there are 58 commercial banks in Cambodia.